The 11th Day: Crete 1941

 The 11th Day: Crete 1941 is a 2005 documentary film featuring eyewitness accounts from survivors of the Battle of Crete during World War II.
 The film was created by producer-director Christos Epperson and writer-producer Michael Epperson, and funded by Alex Spanos.
-Among the eyewitnesses interviewed are British SOE operative and famous travel writer Patrick Leigh Fermor, along with George Doundoulakis, and Cretan Resistance hero George Tzitzika.
+Among the eyewitnesses interviewed are British SOE operative and famous travel writer Patrick Leigh Fermor, along with George Doundoulakis, and Cretan Resistance hero George Tzitzikas.
 The film also includes historical commentary and analysis by Chase Brandon of the CIA and Professor Andre Gerolymatos of Simon Fraser University.

 Plot

 On May 20, 1941, thousands of elite German paratroopers, the Fallschirmjäger, assaulted the island of Crete.
 It was the beginning of one of the largest paratrooper assaults in modern history, ultimately involving 22,040 German soldiers.
 It was also the first time German troops faced a unified resistance from a civilian populace.
 The Battle of Crete would become the largest German airborne operation of World War II, known as "Operation Mercury," (Luftlandeschlacht um Kreta, also Unternehmen Merkur, Μάχη της Κρήτης).

 The Germans had expected to control the island within a few days; after all, in less than seven weeks they had defeated France and occupied Paris for eight days before an armistice was signed.
 What the Germans had not anticipated was the unrelenting opposition from the men, women, and children of Crete, who would fight alongside British and Dominion forces, ultimately embroiling Nazi Germany in one of its most costly campaigns of the war.
 Collaborating with a handful of British Special Operations Executive commandos like Patrick Leigh Fermor, William Stanley Moss (both featured in the film) and John Pendlebury, the Cretan resistance would prove to become the most dauntingly potent civilian resistance movement Nazi Germany would encounter throughout the war.
 Although the Battle of Crete ended after ten days with the withdrawal of British forces from the island, history would record it as a Pyrrhic victory for the Germans, as the years-long resistance that began on the "11th Day" would belong to the Cretans.